-If you are confused about which is the best for your curly locks, this article can guide you.
-Scroll through to understand the differences between diffusing and air drying and how each hair drying method can influence your hair health and curl definition.
+If you cannot decide which method is best for your curl type, we can guide you.
+Read this article to understand the differences between diffusing and air drying and how each can impact hair health and curl definition.

 Air Drying Naturally Curly Hair